huongnguyenduc/edge-grid/README.md

 ## 🤝 Contributing

-This is a hackathon project.
+This is the EdgeGrid project.
 Follow the guidance in `AGENTS.md` for coding standards and use the prompt snippets in `prompts/` for common tasks.

 ## 📄 License